Chart Color Schemes

 An assessment of population growth drivers in Springvale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of 1 November 2025, Springvale (NSW) statistical area (Lv2)'s population is estimated at around 1,882 people.
-This reflects an increase of 31 people since the 2021 Census, which reported a population of 1,851 people.
-The change is inferred from AreaSearch's estimation of the resident population at 1,873 following examination of the latest ERP data release by the ABS on June 2024 and an additional 52 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Springvale's population is estimated at around 1,883 as of Feb 2026.
+This reflects an increase of 32 people (1.7%) since the 2021 Census, which reported a population of 1,851 people.
+The change is inferred from the resident population of 1,873 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 52 validated new addresses since the Census date.
 This level of population equates to a density ratio of 115 persons per square kilometer.
-Since the census in 2021, Springvale (NSW) has grown by 1.7%, positioning it within 2.2 percentage points of its SA3 area's growth rate of 3.9%.
-Population growth was primarily driven by natural growth, contributing approximately 56.99999999999999% of overall population gains during recent periods.
+Springvale's 1.7% growth since census positions it within 2.5 percentage points of the SA3 area (4.2%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 56.99999999999999% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Examining future population trends, the area is anticipated to increase by 82 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 4.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, lower quartile growth of national non-metropolitan areas is anticipated.
+The suburb is expected to increase by 83 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.5% in total over the 17 years.

 Frequently Asked Questions - Population